Internal combustion engines run through the combustion of air/fuel mixture.

 Fuel smell from exhaust

 If excess fuel is going to the combustion chambers, it means that some of it will not be fully ignited.
-The catalytic converter has a way of removing some of these fuels but when it is in excess it will find its way to the exhaust system.
+The catalytic converter has a way of removing some of this fuel but, when it is in excess, it will find its way to the exhaust system.
 Unburnt fuel smells like rotten eggs.